14.07 Consolidated Financial Reporting

 The script uses Python’s built-in

-module to log any errors that occur during execution.
-Errors are recorded in a log file located in alogs
+loggingmodule to log any errors that occur during execution.
+Errors are recorded in a log file located in alogsdirectory.The

 Setup on the Mac Mini: